Marcel Hirscher makes Olympic history with second gold

 Going into the Games, Hirscher had won 55 World Cup races and a record six consecutive World Cup overall crowns.
 He is a six-time world champion across four disciplines and is well on course for a seventh World Cup overall title this season.

 That dominance was on full display Sunday.
-Hirscher skied two nearly flawless runs to finish 1.27 seconds ahead of silver medal winner Henrik Kristoffersen, the second-ranked FIS giant slalom skier.
+Hirscher skied two nearly flawless runs to finish 1.27 seconds ahead of silver medal winner Henrik Kristoffersen, the second-ranked giant slalom skier.

 That's the largest margin of victory in the competition since Jean-Claude Killy won it by 2.22 seconds in 1968.